Breakthrough-Energy/PostREISE/README.md

 2. calculate congestion statistics;
 3. display the data.

-The notebook [transmission_analysis_demo.ipynb](https://github.com/intvenlab/PostREISE/tree/develop/postreise/analyze/demo/transmission_analysis_demo.ipynb) notebook shows the steps for downloading and calculation of various statistics.
-The notebook [congestion_interactive_map.ipynb](https://github.com/intvenlab/PostREISE/tree/develop/postreise/analyze/demo/WECC_Congestion_interactive_map.ipynb) notebook shows how the output of the transmission_analyses notebook is used to display the congested transmission lines.
-(Note that since the plot outputs are meant to be interactive, they may not render on GitHub.
-A sample static shot can be found [here](https://github.com/intvenlab/PostREISE/tree/develop/postreise/analyze/demo/sampleTransmissionCongestion.PNG)).
+The [transmission_analysis_demo.ipynb][transmission] notebook shows the steps for downloading and calculating various statistics.
+The [congestion_interactive_map.ipynb][congestion] notebook shows how the output of the [transmission_analysis_demo.ipynb][transmission] notebook is used to display the congested transmission lines.
+Note that since the plot outputs are meant to be interactive, they may not render on GitHub.

 ## 5. Plot